What is malignant otitis externa?

-Otitis externa is a common ear infection that is also known as “swimmer’s ear.”
-It develops in the inner ear.
-In some cases, otitis externa can spread to the outer ear and surrounding tissue, including the bones of the jaw and face.
+Otitis externa is a common ear infection also known as swimmer’s ear.
+It develops in the ear canal leading to the eardrum.
+In some cases, otitis externa can spread to surrounding tissue, including the bones of the jaw and face.
 This infection is known as malignant otitis externa.

-Malignant otitis externa is an aggressive infection rather than a malignancy (cancer).
+Malignant otitis externa is an aggressive infection rather than a malignancy, or cancer.
 An alternative name for malignant otitis externa is necrotizing external otitis.
-If left untreated, malignant otitis externa can be a life-threatening condition.
+If it’s not treated malignant otitis externa can be life-threatening.

-Malignant otitis externa is not commonly a complication of swimmer’s ear.
-Typically, the condition is associated with health problems that can weaken your immune system.
-Examples include:
+Malignant otitis externa isn’t commonly a complication of swimmer’s ear.
+Typically, the condition occurs when you have other health problems or you’re receiving treatment that can weaken your immune system.
+These can include:

-When aggressive bacteria enter the ear canal of a patient with a compromised immune system, the body is unable to ward off infection.
-Once the bacteria cause an infection, the infection can damage the tissue of the ear canal, as well as the bones at the base of the skull.
-If left untreated, the infection can spread to the brain, cranial nerves, and other parts of the body.
+If you have a compromised immune system and aggressive bacteria enter your ear canal, your body will have difficulty warding off infection.
+If the bacteria cause an infection, the infection can damage the tissue of your ear canal and the bones at the base of your skull.
+If it’s left untreated, the infection can spread to your brain, cranial nerves, and other parts of your body.

 The symptoms of malignant otitis externa are easily recognizable.
 They can include:

-- yellow or green drainage from the ear that is persistent and foul-smelling
+- persistent and foul-smelling yellow or green drainage from the ear

 - ear pain that gets worse when moving the head